open-resources/dash_curriculum/tutorial/part4/chapter12.md

 [![enter image description here][37]][37]

-## 12.6 Studying layouts with browser development tools
+## 12.6 Inspecting layout with browser developer tools

 By now you know how to assign different colors and formats to Dash components through `className` and `style`.
-You've also learnt how to study some of these settings in detail in the `CSS`.
-Instead of the `CSS` approach, you can also retrieve valuable information on colors and formatting by launching your browser's development tools.
+Instead of the `CSS` approach, you can also retrieve valuable information on colors and formatting by launching your browser's developer tools.
 If you're using Edge or Chrome, you can do so with `Ctrl + Shift + I`.
+You can also right-click on the browser and click Inspect.

-If you also click the icon highlighted in the red rectangle below, you can hover over any element in your app and retrieve the associated information like this:
+Once the browser developer tool is open, you can click the icon highlighted in the red rectangle below.
+Then, hover over any element in your app and retrieve the associated information like this:

 [![enter image description here][38]][38]